 WHO can APPLY?

-- You are a registered Citizen of the MMF in Manitoba (or are in the process to be registered);
+- You are a registered Citizen of the MMF in Manitoba (or are in the process of being registered);

 - You graduated from high school in 2020 OR have recently graduated from an eligible PSE institution.